joelouthan/hugo-guide/README.md

-# Hugo
+# hugo server

-A comprehensive collection of Hugo (static site generator) guides
+A comprehensive collection of guides for hugo server, a static site generator.
+Please see **docs** folder for more details.